mikeperry-tor/vanguards/README_SECURITY.md

 techniques) will make circuits to the entire set of relays in the Tor network.
 This discrepancy allows a malicious guard to determine that you are using this addon.

-The network adversary can **determine** that a specific onion service (yours or not) is running this addon by observing how that onion service behaves.
-In particular, it can attempt one of the attacks that this addon defends against, and see if the onion service closes circuits in response.
-In these cases, log lines will be emitted by this addon at NOTICE level or above.

 The network adversary may be able to **suspect** that you are using a particular guard by attacking that guard.
 If that guard goes down or becomes slower, they